 Table 1.
 Fossil energy resources of Austria

-According to Das Bundesministerium für Wissenschaft, Forschung und Wirtschaft (The Federal Ministry for Science, Research and Business) as of December 2014, proven oil reserves, including Liquefied petroleum gas (LPG) were 7.3 million tons [6].
+According to Das Bundesministerium für Wissenschaft, Forschung und Wirtschaft (The Federal Ministry for Science, Research and Business), proven oil reserves, including Liquefied petroleum gas (LPG) were 7.3 million tons [6].
 The country also has small reserves of kerogen oil, which at the end of 2008 were estimated at 8 million barrels [7].
-Proved natural gas reserves, according to [3], were estimated at 5.04 billion m3 at the beginning of 2021.
+Proved natural gas reserves, according to [17], were estimated at 0.18 Tcf.

 Austria does not have a significant potential for the development of wind and solar energy.
 A selection of basic indicators of this type of resource is presented in Table 2.